Boston Asian wedding

 Who are some of your favorite wedding vendors?

 Jenny Luu and Yin Tom Studio are very talented makeup artists that both do hair and makeup.
-Linda of Lemon Drop team is one of the best wedding planners and day of coordinators.
-They’re all Asian American wedding vendors and just amazing people.
-Be sure to check out their work on their websites.
-Tell them I sent you!
+Linda of Lemon Drop team is one of the best wedding planners and day of coordinators even from the start of wedding planning process.
+They’re all Asian-American wedding vendors and just amazing people perfect for your Boston wedding.

-Hiring wedding planners will make the day go smoother because wedding planners will provide some buffer room between you and the nitty gritty logistics.
-Capable wedding planners and coordinators who understand Asian-American weddings are worth their weight in gold.
+Hiring wedding planners will make not just the day but the whole wedding planning process go smoother because wedding planners will provide some buffer room between you and the nitty gritty logistics.
+Capable Boston wedding planners and coordinators who understand Asian-American weddings are worth their weight in gold.

-Wedding planners can also help with setting up your decor, making sure that hair and makeup timelines run well, and give you tips about other vendors in the Boston area.
+Wedding planners can also help with setting up your decor, recommending the best wedding photographers in Boston, and makeup artists to make sure that brides’ hair and makeup timelines run well, and giving you tips about other vendors in the Boston area.

 What hair and makeup is best for Chinese American weddings?

-I’ve seen everything from hair up, hair down, hair half up and half down, hair curled, hair straight, hair wavy, and even hairstyle changes throughout the day!
-Some prefer modern, while others prefer traditional and a classic style.
+I’ve seen everything from hair up, hair down, hair half up and half down, hair curled, hair straight, hair wavy, hair makeup, and even hairstyle changes throughout the day!

-Should I get my hair highlighted or a hair balayage for my Boston wedding?
+Should I get my hair highlighted or a balayage for my Boston wedding?

-Some makeup and hair stylists that adding in color to dark hair adds dimension.
+Some makeup and hair stylists that adding color to dark hair adds dimension.
 I say do what feels right for each person!
-I always want my clients to look and feel like themselves.
+May it be a modern or classic color, I always want my clients to look and feel like themselves at their Chinese-American weddings.

 What should I look for in a Boston Asian makeup artist in New England?

-Many asian women have monolids.
-I’d suggest finding a makeup artist that can show previous work on monolid eyes.
-Ideally, find makeup artists that will offer a makeup trial for their clients so that you can see what your makeup will look like prior to the wedding day.
+Many Asian brides have monolids.
+I’d suggest finding makeup artists in Boston that can show previous work on monolid eyes.
+Ideally, find makeup artists that will offer a makeup trial for their clients so that you can see what your makeup will look like before the wedding day.

 Ready to plan your Boston Asian wedding?